gramineproject/examples/scikit-learn-intelex/README.md

 Scikit-learn with Gramine, including the Makefile and a template for generating the manifest.

-**NOTE**: This example works only on post-v1.3.1 Gramine, due to the manifest file requiring special Python-templates handling.
-This example will work correctly on Gramine v1.4 once the latter is released.

 This example was tested with the following configuration:
 - scikit-learn-intelex v2023.0.1
 - scikit-learn v1.2.0